informalsystems/sovereign-ibc/docs/DataRequirements.md

     operate on rollup data that has been proven.
 These methods may be exposed either by the DA layer or the rollup node, including:

+  - `/prover_aggregatedProofData`:
+    - Returns the proof of `AggregatedProofData` type.
-  - `/prover_aggregatedProofData`: Used to construct the IBC header for passing into the rollup clients, so they can verify aggregated proof and update their client state.
-By default, it returns the latest published aggregated proof, but we should be able to query for a specific height by passing e.g.
+    - Used to construct the IBC header for passing into the rollup clients, so they can verify aggregated proof and update their client state.
+By default, it returns the latest published aggregated proof, but we should be able to query for a specific height by passing e.g. `proofIdentifier`.

-    `proofIdentifier`.
+  - `/prover_latestProofDataInfo`:
+    - Returns the information of `ProofDataInfo` type.

-  - `/prover_latestProofDataInfo`: Used as a cheaper convenient endpoint for catching up the relayer to the latest executed DA block and for status checks.
+    - Used as a cheaper convenient endpoint for catching up the relayer to the latest executed DA block and for status checks.

 - Priority: High